EF-Tu receptor: Similarities to FLS2

 Like EFR, FLS2 (flagellin-sensing 2) is a plant receptor-like kinase that acts as a PRR in the plant innate immune system.
 Instead of binding to EF-Tu, it binds to flagellin, another highly conserved structure present on many pathogens.
-It, like EF-Tu, is a good target for the plant immune system since it is so widespread.
+Flagellin, like EF-Tu, is a good target for the plant immune system since it is so widespread.
 It also triggers an immune response in a larger variety of plants than EF-Tu.
 The immune response triggered by FLS2 is very similar to the one that is triggered by EFR and the enzymes that are activated by both receptors likely come from a common pool that is found in many cells.
 This indicates that the two receptor pathways converge, which has been shown to occur at the ion channels in the plasma membrane.
 By perceiving multiple PAMPs, a plant is able to respond to a pathogenic infection more quickly and efficiently, as well as respond to a wider array of pathogens.